Highlighting the Korean textile art and papermaking traditions of Bojagi and Joomchi.

 Founded in 2010

-Beyond and Above was founded by artists Chunghie Lee and Jiyoung Chung to present the best in contemporary artwork inspired by cultural traditions in folk art.
-Both artists find rich inspiration the textile and papermaking traditions of their native country, Korea.
+Beyond and Above was founded by artists Chunghie Lee and Jiyoung Chung to present the best in contemporary fiber art inspired by cultural folk art traditions.
+Both artists find rich inspiration the textile arts and papermaking traditions of their native country, Korea.

 Jiyoung Chung, Owner/Publisher